Background pattern

 600 mg twice a day

-Since approximately 30% of the linezolid dose is eliminated during 3 hours of haemodialysis, linezolid should be administered after dialysis in patients receiving this treatment.
-The main metabolites of linezolid are eliminated in part by haemodialysis, but the concentrations of their metabolites are considerably higher after dialysis than in patients with normal renal function or mild to moderate renal impairment.
-Therefore, linezolid should be used with special caution in patients with severe renal impairment undergoing dialysis and only if the expected benefit outweighs the potential risk.
+Since approximately 30% of the linezolid dose is eliminated during 3 hours of hemodialysis, linezolid should be administered after dialysis in patients receiving such treatment.
+The main metabolites of linezolid are partially eliminated by hemodialysis, but their concentrations are considerably higher after dialysis than those observed in patients with normal renal function or mild to moderate renal impairment.
+Therefore, linezolid should be used with special caution in patients with severe renal insufficiency undergoing dialysis and only if the expected benefit outweighs the potential risk.

-Until now, there is no experience with the administration of linezolid in patients undergoing continuous ambulatory peritoneal dialysis (CAPD) or alternative treatments for renal impairment (other than haemodialysis).
+So far, there is no experience with the administration of linezolid in patients on continuous ambulatory peritoneal dialysis (CAPD) or alternative treatments for renal impairment (other than hemodialysis).

-Follow the same changes as in the SmPC
+Continue to apply the same changes as in the data sheet

-Severe hepatic impairment:Patients with mild to moderate hepatic impairment (Child-Pugh class A or B): no dose adjustment is required.
+Hepatic Insufficiency:patients with mild to moderate hepatic insufficiency (Child-Pugh class A or B): no dose adjustment is required.

 Contraindications